Since early 2000, the Balanced Scorecard has found a wider application in ISO 9001 QMS.

 Can it still be playing an important role also in 9001:2015 version?

-Balanced Scorecard is a measure method proposed by Kaplan and Norton at the beginning of the 90 ‘
+Balanced Scorecard is a measure method proposed by Kaplan and Norton at the beginning of the 90 ‘.
+Since then, this method was so widely accepted and effective that the Hardward Business Review hailed it as one of the 75 most influential ideas of the twentieth century.

 The main objective of this method is to align measurements to strategy.
 The measures are organized around four distinct perspectives: financial, customer, internal process, innovation and learning and it is composed by financial and nonfinancial measures.